There are endless attractions and things to do in Kenya – “the safari capital of the world.”

 You can visit Kenya year-round.
 However, the best time to visit for a wildlife safari is during the dry season between July and October.

 Yes.
-Kenya is diverse, with plenty of tourist attractions, beautiful landscapes, wildlife parks, and rich history.
+Kenya is diverse, with plenty of tourist attractions, beautiful landscapes, wildlife parks, and a rich history.

 I recommend spending at least 14 days in Kenya.
 However, 3-7 days in Kenya is enough to take a wildlife safari, relax on a beach, and hike.